Fraction Simplifier Examples

 Core Ideas

-The governing idea is the greatest common divisor.
+The governing idea is the greatest common divisor, or GCD.
 If numerator and denominator share a common factor, you can divide both by that same factor and keep the value unchanged.
 If the GCD is 1, the fraction is already fully simplified.

 Worked Examples